joelparkerhenderson/issues/TEMPLATE.md

 What is going wrong on the surface, such as the users' perspectives, or triggers, or alerts, etc.

+## Investigations (Ix)

+What is happening to research the issue, such as the steps, or results, etc.

 ## History (Hx)

 Relevant background information, such as prior similar issues, or reports, or references, etc.